MicrosoftDocs/Viva/Viva/goals/creating-okrs.md

 - **Every key result should be measurable.** This ensures you can see progress, understand what worked and what didn't at the end of your OKR cycle, and use these lessons to drive more growth for your organization.
 -**Alignment is a key aspect of the OKR process.** With Viva Goals, team objectives can be easily aligned to company-level objectives.
 This is a key value of the OKR process.

+>[!NOTE]
-**Note:** Key results of company-level objectives will cascade down to act as objectives at the team level only when you've chosen the option **Objectives and key results can be used interchangeably** in the OKR Model Configuration section in your Admin Dashboard.
+>The **Note:** Key results of company-level objectives will cascade down to act as objectives at the team level only when you've chosen the option **Objectives and key results can be used interchangeably** in the OKR Model Configuration section in your Admin Dashboard.

 Remember that OKRs aren't a to-do list mandated by leadership.
 The OKRs you create in Viva Goals should be part of a collaborative process between leadership, departments, teams and individuals in deciding where to focus and why, during any given time period.